-Christmas Eve came, and we went to Grandma's house.
-After we ate diner, before we opened our presents, my mother gave a little speech and passed out the ornaments.
-I don't remember exactly what she said, but I know she was trying to acknowledge the fact that Dad was with us last year and this year he's not.
-That side of the family has never been big on talking about their emotions.
-Mom was afraid people would get mad because she was talking about something sad on a day that was supposed to be a happy celebration.
+Let's rewind to that first Christmas Eve at Grandma's house after Dad died.
+Following dinner, before we opened our presents, my mother gave a little speech and passed out her special handcrafted ornaments.
+I don't remember exactly what she said, but I know that her intention was to acknowledge the fact that Dad was with us last year and this year he's not.
+That side of our family has never been big on talking about emotions.
+Mom was afraid that some of the relatives might get upset because she was talking about something sad on a day that was supposed to be a happy celebration.
 Instead, the family surprised her.
-They appreciated it.
+Everyone appreciated Mom's heartfelt words.
+Plus they loved their ornaments.
 What a relief!
-Everyone loved the ornaments!
-My uncle Harold said, "Now, whenever we look at the ornament, we’ll look at it and say, That's Rex."
+Uncle Harold said, "Now when I look at my ornament, I’ll look at it and say, "That's Rex."